tape-testing/tape/readme.markdown

 Available `opts` options are:
 - opts.skip = true/false.
 See test.skip.
 - opts.timeout = 500.
 Set a timeout for the test, after which it will fail.
 See test.timeoutAfter.
+- opts.ignoreSyncTimeout = true/false.
+Defaults to `true` (unless the `NODE_TAPE_STRICT_TIMEOUT` environment variable is set to a non-empty value).
+When `false`, a test that blocks the event loop past its timeout is failed once it ends, rather than being allowed to pass.
+See test.timeoutAfter.
 - opts.objectPrintDepth = 5.
 Configure max depth of expected / actual object printing.
 Environmental variable `NODE_TAPE_OBJECT_PRINT_DEPTH` can set the desired default depth for all tests; locally-set values will take precedence.
 - opts.todo = true/false.
 Test will be allowed to fail.